pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

               target: UPDATED-CATALOG-LOCATION
         ```

-    * To register components, add the new catalog's location in either the `app_config` section of
+    - Register components by adding the new catalog location in either the `app_config` section of
     `tap-gui-values.yaml` or the custom values file you used when installing.
 For example:

         ```yaml